 About War Child Canada:

-This charity report is an update that is being reviewed by War Child Canada.
+This charity report is an update that has been sent to War Child Canada for review.
 Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending December